piegamesde/BlockMap/README.md

 All screenshots (see them below) are generated automatically through the gradle task `generateScreenshots`.
 This way, they are always up to date with the latest version.
 Be aware that this task needs to generate a fairly large Minecraft world first and then render it, which takes both time and space and will cause gradle to slow down a lot.

+**Notice — run from Gradle:**

+There is a bug in JavaFX that currently prevents the `run` task to work, so as a workaround use `./gradlew run2` for now.

 ## Gallery

 ![Four rendered region files, each with one with a different color map](screenshots/screenshot-1.png "All existing color maps")